-Stay warm and stylish this season with a look at the wool types every man needs to know about.
+Stay warm, stylish and in the know this season with a look at the types of wool you need to know about.

 But with so many different types of wool out there, it’s hard to know which is best for you.
 With that in mind, here’s a rundown of the common types of wool you’ll find your clothes made from.

 Lambswool is wool that is taken from lambs the very first time they are sheared.
-It is softer than wool from older sheep, and like merino wool helps regulate body temperature.
+It is softer than wool from older sheep and, like merino wool, helps to regulate body temperature.

-The Aran crew neck by Yorkshire heritage brand Joseph Turner is a great option for lambswool.
-Comprised of 80 per cent lambswool and 20 per cent nylon, the chunky, all-over cable knit design is particularly in vogue at the moment (athough of course, it’s a timeless deign).
-It’s ideal for layering up to keep warm and is a beautiful statement piece.
-It’s available in three colours – oatmeal, blue or navy – and an overall quality piece of knit.
+The Aran crew neck by Yorkshire heritage brand Joseph Turner is a fabulous option if you’re going for lambswool.
+Made up of 80 per cent lambswool and 20 per cent nylon, the chunky, all-over cable knit design is particularly in vogue at the moment (although of course, it’s a timeless design anyway).
+It’s ideal for layering up to keep warm and is a heck of a statement piece – whether you’re a fisherman or not.

 There’s wool and then there’s extra-fine wool.
 It’s quite thin material and so best to wear over the top of a t-shirt (for causal) or shirt (for smart) during the winter months.
 Either way, you’ll notice the superior difference with extra fine wool straight away.